pROwth-dev/pROwth-dev/TECHNICAL-IMPLEMENTATION.md

 ---

-*This technical implementation guide provides a comprehensive overview of Prowth's technical capabilities and implementation methodology, ensuring successful project delivery and long-term growth.*
+*This technical implementation guide provides a comprehensive overview of pROwth's technical capabilities and implementation methodology, ensuring successful project delivery and long-term growth.*